mitranim/atril/src-docs/html/quickstart.md

 To activate these elements on the page, you need to:
 1. Import the components in your source.
 2. Call `atril.bootstrap()`.
 This is done once for the entire application.
-You can optionally pass a DOM element as an argument, and the framework will start search for `atril` features from that element, ignoring the rest.
+You can optionally pass a DOM element as an argument, and the library will start search for `atril` features from that element, ignoring the rest.

 Your core `app.ts` file would look something like this: